 Many customers are experiencing a higher PG&E bill due to charges for natural gas.
 Natural gas is a PG&E service and is a part of your PG&E bill.
 Pioneer does not manage natural gas.
 To better understand PG&E natural gas charges, please visit PG&E.

 Pioneer procures your electricity, and we are committed to keeping costs low.
-Pioneer’s Board of Directors recently approved rates starting in January 2023 that will save all Pioneer customers 15% or more compared with PG&E’s electricity procurement costs.
+In 2024, customers will save 10% or more over PG&E’s electricity generation rates.

 If you have questions or want to speak to someone directly, please contact your Pioneer Community Energy team by email at info@pioneercommunityenergy.org or by calling (916) 758-8969.